 I’ve been busy photographing and painting people from around the world who fly to see me or fly me to their area of the world to work with them.
 I’ve built a reputation on having an individual sense of style, and people seem to really value my view of who they are behind the facade.
 Now if only people would quit asking me to stop when I sing.

 Barbara Stitzer is the mother of two perfect, popular, and brilliant daughters, Zoe and Tenley, and her fabulous, handsome, athletic right-handed husband, Buzz, who, despite her utter lack of respect for keeping anything neat and clean, treats her like the princess she always hoped she was.
-She has won more than 400 local, regional, and national awards and is available for photographic commissions throughout the world.
+She has won over 400 local, regional, and national awards, and is available for photographic commissions throughout the world.